emanuelescarabattoli/xstl/README.md

 # Xstl, a free and open-source STL viewer

-Xstl is a free and open-source STL viewer build with modern tools, Electron and React.
+Xstl is a free and open-source STL viewer for Linux and Windows, build with modern tools, Electron and React.
 With Xstl you can open an STL file and navigate trough a directory to see all the STL files on it, buy using buttons or with a shortcut (`alt+z` and `alt+x`).
 The default view is isometric, so you can see all the details of your model.

 <img src="./docs/assets/images/screen-main.png" alt="Settings"/>